 Without credit enhancement, charter schools would need to raise funds, contribute equity, or secure subordinate debt for between 10 and 50% of the cost of a real estate development project.
-Subordinate financing at a rate of up to 12% will significantly increase the financing costs and require redirecting funds that should be invested in the core business of charter schools - teaching and learning.
+At HOPE we believe that schools should be able to direct as much money as possible to the core focus of schools, education.
+We believe that schools should be investing in staffing, curriculum, and educational experiences.
+As such, HOPE takes pride in ensuring that our interests rates are significantly lower than traditional banks.
+Recently, HOPE has provided schools with subordinate financing rates of 6%, whereas most traditional banks would charge closer to 12%, increasing interest costs and decreasing funds available for staffing, curriculum, and educational experiences.

 With the ED award, HOPE will provide credit enhancements to bridge the valuation gap to ensure that subordinate financing is not necessary or is not cost prohibitive for these charter schools.
 We anticipate that these projects might include more than one financing provider.

 HOPE will credit enhance the lender taking the subordinate position, in order to reduce the cost of financing to the charter school or the developer of the facility for the benefit of the charter school.

-Real Estate Loan to : In 2016, HOPE provided credit enhancement on a \$250,000 bridge loan to for pre-development and development related expenses on a new 39,000 square f foot facility. , a college preparatory charter school in , had been holding classes since its inception in modular buildings on land they leased from n a neighborhood church.
-HOPE's credit enhancement enabled the school to secure and cl ose \$5MM in financing from a local bank for the purchase and development of a permanent home for the school.
-With this facility, projects it will be able to serve an additional 350 students by the 2019-2020 school year, approximately 85% of whom w ill be FRPL eligible.
-(See Letter of Support in Attachment 8)
+Real Estate Loan to Crescent City Schools in New Orleans, LA: In July of 2019, HOPE provided credit enhancement on a to Crescent City Schools for the purchase and renovation of a campus that contains roughly 40,000 sq/ft on over 11 acres.
+Crescent City Schools operates three high-performing charter schools in New Orleans, and currently serves more than 2,200 students.
+Their new campus will allow their Harriet Tubman (PreK-8) School to serve an additional 300 students.
+The new campus will also house Crescent City School's Aurora Program, a special program developed to support students with severe emotional challenges.
+HOPE's credit enhancement enabled the school to secure and close on M in financing from a BlueHub for the purchase and development of a permanent home for the school.

-Primary Loan Product #3 - Loans Funding Leverage Debt for New Markets Tax Credit (NMTC) Transactions: HOPE has received five allocations of NMTC from the US Treasury and has used them to finance a variety of projects aimed at improving the quality of life for low-income residents in our region, including charter school facilities.
-Using our latest allocation of NMTC, we are currently working with two CMOs, one in rural Arkansas and one in Memphis, TN, on facilities projects totaling \$19MM that will house five schools.
+Primary Loan Product #3 - Loans Funding Leverage Debt for New Markets Tax Credit (NMTC) Transactions: HOPE has received six allocations of NMTC from the US Treasury and has used them to finance a variety of projects aimed at improving the quality of life for low-income residents in our region, including charter school facilities.
+With HOPE's last NMTC round HOPE recently closed a loan with Memphis Business Academy.
+HOPE provided \$8MM in NMTC allocation to the project.
 NMTCs are used on larger projects to finance expansions or new facilities for charter schools that have been in operation for a significant period of time.
+If HOPE's 2019 NMTC application is successful, we anticipate funding three charter school facilities with this allocation.

 These transactions are complex and require HOPE spend significant time working to structure financing and providing TA to charter school leaders and lenders.
 The primary challenge in structuring the financing is recruiting a source of financing for the leverage debt.

 Under current tax credit pricing, the amount of this debt is typically 65-68% of the transaction size, and therefore vital to the financing of the project.
 It cannot be secured by the real estate related to the transaction.
 Instead, a lender must place a lien on a long-term leasehold, which has significantly less value.
 Because of this, it is almost impossible to find a local lender with experience in both charter school lending and NMTC financing and with a willingness to lend.